TiCaLiBrO/Trillia/root/learning/tutorials/trillia/variables/sepalinfo.md

 [/cardinal trial](https://github.com/TiCaLiBrO/Trillia/blob/main/root/learning/tutorials/trillia/variables/cardinal%20trial/sepalinfo.md)

 You will test: Your ability to refactor code so that it is easier to read and faster to execute.

-You will learn: about cardinal assignment, making your code simpler to write, easier to read, and faster to execute.

-// There's also a non-swapping cardinal assignment.